sunosuporno/cue-smart-contracts/README.md

 # Cue Smart Contracts

 This repository contains the smart contracts for the Cue protocol.
-Cue aims to be the default web3 notification OS
+Cue aims to be the notification OS for web3

 ## Deployment Addresses